saketrule/SElab_SemVI/WSR_tool1_week_2.md

 1. Running ARCADE.
 2. Finding how to change Paprika/ looking for alternatives.

-Below is a log of activities performed for each user
+Below is a log of activities performed for each user, along with the time spent for each activity

 ### Saket
 1. Eclipse installed